PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-10 03:54:00
+Last updated: 2024-04-10 03:55:13
-Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell
+Random Quote: Bro, bro, bro your broat, gently to the bar Hit on sluts, then do ten shots and... - Barney Stinson